jth9819/pokeindex-react/README.md

-# To Run the App
+# Running the App

-In the project directory, once cloned, you can run:
+Once cloned, in the project directory, you can run:
 ## `npm install`

-After installing the node modules, you can run:
+Once installation has completed, you can run:
 ## `npm start`

-Runs the app in the development mode.
+The app will run in the development mode.
 Open http://localhost:3000 to view it in your browser.
 The page will reload when you make changes.